Jingham2510/Jingham2510/README.md

 - 👋 Hi, I’m @Jingham2510
-- 🌱 I am an MEng Electronic Engineering Graduate from the University of York -I am currently pursuing a PhD in Engineering at Cambridge University
+- 🌱 I am an MEng Electronic Engineering Graduate from the University of York
+-  I am currently pursuing a PhD in Engineering at Cambridge University